 Margot’s latest book is Not Who I Imagined: Surprised by a Loving God.

 From our earliest days we long for love and acceptance.
-First from our parents, then from peers, and eventually from romantic interests.
+First from our parents, blood pressure then from peers, and eventually from romantic interests.
 We look into their faces, searching for a smile, a look that says, I love you exactly as you are.
 Don’t change.
 We long for the same gracious acceptance from God.
 But despite the Christian gospel of unearned grace and unconditional love, too many of us feel as though we’re still not quite good enough as we are.
 We can’t believe that God accepts us.
 And often this is because those who represent God to us on earth–our parents, other Christians–have not looked upon us as we are with expressions of unrelenting love. -Publishers Description-

 Remember our current twitter campaign: